 The Germans send about 60 Bf 109s and 110s on a sweep across the English channel and find targets in a convoy forming up at the mouth of the Thames River.
 The Luftwaffe catches British freighters Kenneth Hawksfield and Polgrange in the Dover sector and damages them.
 The Luftwaffe sinks Latvian freighter Talvaldis off Devon.
 Dutch steamer Iola also was damaged, along with Greek freighter Aegeon.

 German armed merchant raider Komet (Kapitän zur See Robert Eyssen) leaves Bergen to break out into the Pacific via the Northern Passage.
 Soviet icebreakers assist her.
-The Komet itself is a reinforced to travel through ice.
+The Komet itself is reinforced to travel through ice.

 Convoy SL 39 departs from Freetown.